GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_RECIPES/zgoog_sdk_vector_search_recipe/readme.md

 * Use the search key “GMS_PRODUCT_DATA” to instantiate Vector Search invoker class /GOOG/CL_VECTOR_SEARCH.
 * Call method FIND_NEIGHBORS_BY_ENTITY_ID by passing,
     * Pass the product id “GGOEGOKA209399” under IV_ENTITY_ID,
-    * Chain the method call GET_NEAREST_NEIGHBOR to get the match for the searched product,
-    * You can also call the method GET_NEAREST_NEIGHBORS instead to get the closest matches for the product “GGOEGOKA209399” by additionally passing the number of matches to return under IV_NEIGHBOR_COUNT.
+    * Chain the method call GET_NEAREST_NEIGHBORS to get the closest matches for the search query.

 ```java
 TRY.